Thanksgiving travel: High COVID transmission rates in most states - NewsBreak

 Thanksgiving travel: High COVID transmission rates in most states

 ALBANY, N.Y. ( NEWS10 ) — The biggest travel time of the year is getting closer as Americans prepare for Thanksgiving.
-Currently, the transmission level of COVID-19 is high in 39 states, according to the Centers for Disease Control and Prevention’s (CDC) COVID Data Tracker .Allen County facing ‘big demand’ for vaccinations for young children
+Currently, the transmission level of COVID-19 is high in 39 states, according to the Centers for Disease Control and Prevention’s (CDC) COVID Data Tracker .Albany Airport gearing up for expected travel surge this holiday season

 Although New York is one of those 39 states where community transmission is considered high, states with the highest percentages of transmission are two to four times higher than the Empire State.